 - 2. Push PTO lever (A) forward to ENGAGE. - 3.
 Look behind the vehicle to be sure there are no bystanders. - 4.
-Begin REVERSE travel by moving the drive lever or reverse pedal for Automatic Model or gear shift lever for Gear Model to R (REVERSE) position.
+Begin REVERSE travel by moving the transmission shift lever to R (REVERSE) position.

 Mower and engine should stop operation.
 If mower or engine continues to operate as tractor begins travel in REVERSE, do not continue to operate mower.
 (See your Authorized Service Center for service.)